New York University School of Law: Master's degrees

 NYU Law School's LL.M. programs in Taxation and in International Taxation have been consistently ranked first by the U.S. News & World Report magazine since they started ranking specialty law school programs in 1992.
 Brant Hellwig is currently the faculty director of the program.

 The MS in Cybersecurity Risk and Strategy is a one-year program offered jointly by NYU School of Law and NYU Tandon School of Engineering.
 The program is intended for mid-to-senior level professionals, and cohorts have historically been diverse, professionally and academically.
 Faculty directors include: Nasir Memon, Randy Milch, and Sam Rascoff.
 Other notable faculty include: Ed Amoroso, Judi Germano, Zach Goldman, Ira Rubinstein, Rob Silvers, and Chris Sprigman.
+Founding program director: Erin O'Brien (Executive Director & Research Scholar).

 The MS in Health Law and Strategy program is a one-year program administered jointly with the NYU Wagner School of Public Service.
 It offers mid-career professionals and covers the legal aspects of the health sector.
 Faculty include Sherry Glied, Charlie Klippel, and Jason M. Schultz.